listlessbird/poland-ai-ts-workshop/exercises/05-evals/05.5-dataset-management/explainer/readme.md

 This is how you should think about datasets when working with evals: dev, CI, and regression.

 Thank you for watching, and I will see you in the next one.

+## Steps To Complete

+- Nothing to do here!
+For further reading, check out [this article](https://www.aihero.dev/what-are-evals) on AI Hero.